 Bulk editing people rates

-You can update rates for multiple people at once using the bulk edit feature:
+You can update rates for multiple people at once using the bulk edit feature on the People page.

 Go to the People page